100 Feet in 1000 Years

 Not a mind-boggling amount, but noticeable to centennials who live near the Baltimore Harbor.

-If sea level started at that rate now, in two hundred years (the time of BaltSea, a science fiction story), the rise will be twenty feet.
+If sea level started at that rate now, in two hundred years (the time of BaltSea, a science fiction story in the hopper), the rise will be twenty feet.
 In Figure 1 of Baltimore Harbor will expand to all areas darker than light blue.
 Much of downtown Baltimore, Dundalk, Essex, and Brooklyn Park will be under water.